When “Your Quiet” Becomes Their Weakness

 Here's where your body comes in.

-When you first start practicing gray rocking, your body might rebel.
-Your heart races.
-Your hands shake.
+When you first start practicing gray rocking, your body will still react.
+Your heart will probably race and your hands shake.
 The urge to react is almost physical, like a sneeze you can't suppress.
 That's normal.
 That's your nervous system was trained to respond to chaos.

-Over time, as you practice, something shifts.
-The urge to explain diminishes.
-The desperate need for validation quietens.
+Over time, as you practice, something shifts and the urge to explain diminishes.
+Your desperate need for validation quietens.
 You start to realize that their opinion of you has absolutely zero bearing on who you actually are.

-Your body learns what your mind already knows: you are allowed to be boring.
-You are allowed to be quiet.
-You are allowed to decline the invitation to their drama.
+Your body learns what your mind already knows: you’re allowed to be boring.
+You can and should be allowed to be quiet.
+Go ahead and decline the invitation to their drama.

 And honestly?
 That's incredibly healing.